-- provide advancement opportunities and improve employment for Native Americans in the Federal service;
+- provide advancement opportunities and improve employment for Native American employees in the Federal service;

-- seek ways to help Native Americans to advance by using their skills more fully;
+- seek ways to help Native American employees to advance by using their skills more fully;

-- identify systemic causes of discrimination against Native Americans;
+- identify systemic causes of discrimination against Native American employees;

-- monitor Agency progress in eliminating discrimination and reducing the adverse impact on Native Americans in employment and Agency programs;
+- monitor Agency progress in eliminating discrimination and reducing the adverse impact on Native American employees in employment and Agency programs;

 - educate federal employees and managers about the extent of various forms of discrimination within Federal Service;

 - build pipelines with tribal colleges and universities;